Don’t fancy cooking today? Fear not, because we’ve rounded up the best places to get a Sunday roast in Leeds…

 Art’s Cafe, 42 Call Lane, Leeds, West Yorkshire, LS1 6DT.

 Browns is a rather grand place to stop for Sunday lunch – it’s the old banking hall of the Leeds Permanent Building Society, but now it’s been transformed into a bright, airy dining room with a distinctive art-deco look.
-Here you can tuck into sirloin of beef with a Yorkshire pudding for £14.95, salted pork belly with stuffing for £14.75 or garlic, thyme and lemon roast chicken with pigs in blankets for £13.75.
+Here you can tuck into sirloin of beef with a thyme Yorkshire pudding. roast shallots and horseradish crème fraîche for £14.95, salted pork belly with crackling and Bramley apple butter for £14.75 or half a roast chicken with pigs in blankets, bread sauce and prune & brandy stuffing for £13.75.
 All their meat options come with roast potatoes cooked in goose fat.
 Veggie?
 They do a nut roast with butternut squash puree, cherry jus and veggie roasties for £11.95.
 Their roasts come with all the trimmings, including slow roasted red cabbage and honey roast parsnips.

 Browns, The Light, 70-72 The Headrow, Leeds, West Yorkshire, LS1 8EQ.

 This is not your usual Sunday lunch – Home is the latest restaurant from Mark Owens, former Head Chef of Michelin Starred restaurants, The Box Tree and The Star at Harome, and Elizabeth Cottam, semi-finalist on last year’s MasterChef.
 Together, they’ve created a relaxed take on fine dining – and one of the highlights is their deconstructed roast dinner.
-It’s a five-course tasting menu like nothing you’ve had before and it’s £60 a pop.
-It changes every month, but you’ll be working your way through dishes like steam game pudding with English XO sauce and roasted chicken with stuffing and root vegetables cooked in chicken fat, before finishing with rhubarb, ginger Parkin and custard.
+It’s a six-course tasting menu like nothing you’ve had before and it’s £55 a pop with a separate menu for veggies.
+It changes every month, but you’ll be working your way through dishes like phasant stew, clam chowder and roast rump camp with bone marrow crumb, dripping potatoes, greens and gravy, before finishing with apple cake with blackberry and cinder toffee.

 Home, 16/17 Kirkgate, Leeds, West Yorkshire, LS1 6BY.